mingwangrrc/weather/README.md

 - **Android**: Developed with Android Studio
 - **Database**: MongoDB
 - **Backend**: Node.js, Express.js
-- **Weather API**: A third-party weather API to fetch the temperature and weather details
+- **Weather API**: A third-party weather API to fetch the temperature and weather details: https://weatherstack.com/

 ## Contributing
 Contributions are welcome!
 To contribute: